tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - Errors are categorized as:
       - User data entry errors: These are errors that can be fixed by the user, such as missing required fields or invalid data.
          - Required fields are highlighted by html5 without any additional code.
 Not sure how to translate these.
          - Invalid data should be detected in the controller and the form displayed again with flash :danger messages.
          - Rails manages standard model validation messages but translations may need to be provided [HOLD] check this.
          - More complex validations of associations use custom error messages with translations.
       -
       - Security breach attempts: These are trapped forbidden operations that should not be possible using normal workflows.
-They are probably direct HTML requests in an attempt to defeat the permissions system.
+They are probably direct HTML or JSON requests in an attempt to defeat the permissions system.
 This type of error should log a message to the rails logger, redirect to the custom /403 page, and log out the current user.

 ### Form Design

    - Use bootstrap buttons wherever possible for consistent appearance and behavior.
-   -
+   - Use bootstrap card format wherever applicable, for consistent appearance.
+   - Make use of the reusable collapsible card (with js controller) for ancilliary information relevant to the form but not for modification. e.g. Cable form includes a collapsible card for cable type, showing further details of the cable type.

 ### Icons